AARP Hearing Center

 Coordinated community transportation programs

-Policymakers and the private sector should establish coordinated public transit-human services transportation programs to meet the needs of underserved populations.
+Policymakers and the private sector should create coordinated transportation programs to better serve people who are not adequately supported by current public transit systems.
 These populations include older adults, people with limited mobility, and people with disabilities.
-They should also support the creation and maintenance of mobility management programs that help connect individuals to the most appropriate community transportation services (see also Universal Mobility as a Service).
+They should also support the creation and maintenance of mobility management programs that help connect individuals to the most appropriate community transportation services (see also the Universal Mobility as a Service).

 Programs to expand transportation access for older adults

-State and local governments should encourage ride-sharing, volunteer programs, and other low-cost programs to help meet older adults’ transportation needs (see also Insurance Coverage for Volunteer Drivers).
-This includes through public-private partnerships.
+State and local governments should encourage ride-sharing, volunteer programs, and other low-cost programs to help meet the transportation needs of older adults (see also Insurance Coverage for Volunteer Drivers).

 Policymakers should coordinate funding and provide sufficient budget to ensure adequate community transportation options to meet the needs of older adults and people with disabilities.